signature-opensource/CK-Configuration/CK.Object.Predicate/README.md

 - The `PredicateHookContext` has an optional `UserMessageCollector` that can be used to emit translatable error, warnings and informations.
 - the `MonitoredPredicateHookContext` (that adds a monitor) should be enough in practice.

+> It is planned to add a `void Describe( UserMessageCollector description )` to the `ObjectPredicateHook` that will capture a translatable explanation of what it does in a human readable text (that includes its configured values).

 ## Placeholder support.